 - 800.4e If combat damage would be assigned to a player who has left the game, that damage isn't assigned. - 800.4f If an object requires a player who has left the game to make a choice, the controller of the object chooses another player to make that choice.
 If the original choice was to be made by an opponent of the controller of the object, that player chooses another opponent if possible. - 800.4g If an effect requires information about a specific player, the effect uses the current information about that player if he or she is still in the game; otherwise, the effect uses the last known information about that player before he or she left the game. - 800.4h If a player leaves the game during his or her turn, that turn continues to its completion without an active player.
-If the active player would receive priority, instead the next player in turn order receives priority, or the top object on the stack resolves, or the phase or step ends, whichever is appropriate. - 800.4i When a player leaves the game, any continuous effects with durations that last until that player's next turn or until a specific point in that turn will last until that turn would have begun.
-They neither expire immediately nor last indefinitely. - 800.4j When a player leaves the game, objects that player owns in the ante zone do not leave the game.
+If the active player would receive priority, instead the next player in turn order receives priority, or the top object on the stack resolves, or the phase or step ends, whichever is appropriate. - 800.4i If a player who has left the game would begin a turn, that turn doesn't begin. - 800.4j When a player leaves the game, any continuous effects with durations that last until that player's next turn or until a specific point in that turn will last until that turn would have begun.
+They neither expire immediately nor last indefinitely. - 800.4k When a player leaves the game, objects that player owns in the ante zone do not leave the game.
 This is an exception to rule 800.4a.
-See rule 407, "Ante." - 800.4k In a Planechase game, if the player designated as the planar controller would leave the game, instead the next player in turn order that wouldn't leave the game becomes the planar controller, then the old planar controller leaves the game.
+See rule 407, "Ante." - 800.4m In a Planechase game, if the player designated as the planar controller would leave the game, instead the next player in turn order that wouldn't leave the game becomes the planar controller, then the old planar controller leaves the game.
 See rule 309.5. - 800.5.
-In a multiplayer game, the first time a player takes a mulligan, he or she draws a new hand of seven cards rather than six cards.
+In a multiplayer game, the first time a player takes a mulligan, he or she draws a new hand of as many cards as he or she had before.
 Subsequent hands decrease by one card as normal. - 800.6.
 In a multiplayer game other than a Two-Headed Giant game, the starting player doesn't skip the draw step of his or her first turn.
 In a Two-Headed Giant game, the team who plays first skips the draw step of their first turn.
 See rule 103.7. - 800.7.
 In a multiplayer game not using the limited range of influence option (see rule 801), if an effect states that a player wins the game, all of that player's opponents lose the game instead. - 801.
 Limited Range of Influence Option - 801.1.
 Limited range of influence is an option that can be applied to most multiplayer games.
 It's always used in the Emperor variant (see rule 809), and it's often used for games involving five or more players. - 801.2.
 A player's range of influence is the maximum distance from that player, measured in player seats, that the player can affect.
 Players within that many seats of the player are within that player's range of influence.
 Objects controlled by players within a player's range of influence are also within that player's range of influence.
 Range of influence covers spells, abilities, effects, damage dealing, attacking, making choices, and winning the game.